 General Master of Science in Microbiology & Immunology

-Students must earn a minimum total of 30 credit hours from the Microbiology & Immunology department.
-The Program Director will personally advise the students regarding their core curriculum and choice of electives.
+Students must earn a minimum total of 30 credit hours from the Department of Microbiology & Immunology.
+The Program Director and Program Coordinator are available to advise students regarding their core curriculum and choice of electives.
+Students must complete the required core courses under their curriculum.
 The final GPA must be 3.0 or above.

 Master of Science in Biomedical Science Policy & Advocacy

 Students must earn a minimum total of 30 credit hours from both the Biomedical Sciences departments and the Science, Technology, and International Affairs division.
-Students must complete required core courses as well as choose from an array of appropriate electives.
+Students must complete the required core courses under their curriculum as well as choose from an array of appropriate electives.
 The final GPA must be 3.0 or above.
-Student curricula can be customized in individual cases to give more attention to a preferred area of study.

 Master of Science in Biohazardous Threat Agents & Emerging Infectious Diseases

-Students must earn a minimum of 30 credit hours in the program curriculum.
-Students must complete required core courses as well as choose from an array of appropriate electives.
+Students must earn a minimum of 30 credit hours from the program curriculum.
+Students must complete the required core courses under their curriculum as well as choose from an array of appropriate electives.
 The final GPA must be 3.0 or above.